LaurensDSchunk/todofam/README.md

 returns { success: true }
 Signs the user out

+## User Routes

+GET /users/me
+returns { name, id }
+Gets the data or the current user

-GET /auth/me
+GET /users/:userId
-returns: { user: User }
+returns { name, id }
-Gets the user object.
+Gets the data of the user with id of userId

 ## Household Routes